Phoebe Cusden: Early career and activity

-Annie Phoebe Ellen Blackall was born in Reading in 1887, the daughter of a farrier and publican and his devout Anglican wife.
+Annie Phoebe Ellen Blackall was born in Reading on 2 March 1887, the daughter of a farrier and publican and his devout Anglican wife.
 Originally an Anglican herself, Phoebe in later life became a Quaker.
 Beginning work in the Reading Post Office in about 1901, she was an active trade unionist, and became a leading member of the Postal and Telegraph Clerks' Association.
 Early influences on Phoebe were John Rabson, a socialist councillor and fellow trade unionist, and Edith Morley of Reading University, the first female professor in the country.
 The Reading branch was a pioneer of the Workers' Educational Association, and Phoebe enrolled on Morley's WEA classes in English Literature.
 "Morley was a socialist, a suffragette, and a member of the Fabian Women's Group.
 Her ideas had a great influence on Phoebe, and the two became life-long friends" (quoted in Stout 1997 p 12).
 During the First World War, Phoebe was a pacifist, and left the Anglican Church over the issue.
 Her pacifism made her unenthusiastic about the idea of a Bolshevik-style revolution in Britain.
 During the war she began her freelance journalism career, and was a writer all her life (Stout 1997, Chapter 1).

 Her first public role was on the local Profiteering Committee in 1919.
 She had already led a protest march the previous Christmas, with women at the head, against profiteering by food suppliers.
 The "Reading Worker" describes Phoebe addressing the crowd: "Miss Blackall tells of the women of her class who have to leave their household duties to stand in queues for hours, only to be turned away unable to buy the necessary food for their families.
 She protests against such indignities being inflicted on her sex and class".

 Also in 1919 she was elected to the Reading Board of Guardians together with Albert Cusden, whom she married in 1922.
 Albert had been a teacher of English in Germany, and had been interned there during the First World War.
 He remained a remarkably supportive and selfless partner until his death in 1953.
 They had one daughter.
 As a Poor Law Guardian, Phoebe gained first-hand experience of poverty and the administration of the rudimentary welfare system in the town, including the workhouse provision.